Table Designs is Green!

 In summary, the terms “formaldehyde free” and “zero formaldehyde” are misnomers since the formaldehyde molecule is all around us.
 But Coastal’s panel products are the solution to your “lowest formaldehyde” requirements.

 We purchase our hardwoods from Associated Hardwoods.

 Lumber companies are often portrayed as being at odds with the environment, but at Associated Hardwoods, our business and our livelihood directly depends on healthy, sustainable, thriving forests.
 That’s why we dedicate a large portion of our resources to promoting and protecting the growth of our forests and safeguarding our environment for future generations.
 Associated Hardwoods has taken significant actions in all sectors of our business operations to preserve our forests and our environment.

 This starts with our highly efficient, computer-controlled kilns that monitor the drying process every second 24/7 and continues to our highly-mechanized dimension mill.

-Invested millions of dollars in state-of-the-art lumber processing equipment that maximizes yield (reducing waste) – compared to traditional lumber processing equipment.
+We have invested millions of dollars in state-of-the-art lumber processing equipment that maximizes yield (reducing waste) – compared to traditional lumber processing equipment.

-Implemented a Customer Recycling Program which allows our customers to reduce their landfill waste.
+We have also implemented a Customer Recycling Program which allows our customers to reduce their landfill waste.
 Reclaiming out wood-waste fiber through a specialized grinding technology which converts it into various forms of consumer products.
 10 years ago, these by-products were dumped in a landfill.
 Today, our landfill usage is down 74%.

 - Set maximum speeds on all trucks for maximum fuel efficiency.